-After you've added the Plausible Analytics script to your website, it's time to verify that the integration is working.
+After you've added the Plausible script to your website, it's time to verify that the integration is working.

-In your Plausible Analytics account, click on your site domain name.
+In your Plausible account, click on your site domain name.
 You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.
 You can visit your site and the dashboard will update instantly with your visit.

 Once the first page view comes through, you'll be automatically taken to the stats dashboard.
 There are no delays in the data.
 The dashboard goes live and displays the data as soon as the first visitor is counted.

 If you didn't see the green blinking dot, there's nothing to worry about.
 It just means that someone visited your site already since you installed the Plausible Analytics script.